slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/05-configuration.md

                  service.
 This account can modify the server configuration and all modules.

-sixsq sixsQsixsQ Owner of pre-defined images and tutorials that
+sixsq siXsQsiXsQ Owner of pre-defined images and tutorials that
                  are "public" and available to all authenticated users.

-test  test       A test account with no elevated privileges.
+test  tesTtesT   A test account with standard privileges.

 -----------------------------------------------------------------

 **The passwords for these accounts should be changed immediately.** To